As far as maintaining a steady stream of cash flow goes, invoicing is one critical key to making it happen.

 For example, one way to make your freelance invoice stand out is to match it with the branding, colors, and fonts that went into your freelance proposal.

 That’s just one way to make your artistry shine!
-You can also take inspiration from this freelance invoice (it’s like a standard invoice, except this too is more creative).
+You can also take inspiration from this freelance invoice (it’s like a standard invoice, except this, too, is more creative).

-8. Rental invoice
+Use this template8.
+Rental invoice

 Rental invoices can be used for rental agreements, as well as homestays (such as those delivered by Airbnb).